epochjs/epoch/README.md

 ### Release Checklist

 - Update CHANGELOG.md with the changes since last release
-- Run `gulp unit` and ensure all tests pass
+- Run `npm test` and ensure all tests pass
 - Copy new .zip of release source files to gh-pages branch
 - Update the website's library version in the _config.yml
 - Update the website's copy of Epoch